votroto/blog/_posts/2021-12-27-fair-share.md

 ---
 layout: post
-title: "One's Fair Share"
+title: "Just Deserts"
+subtitle: "An interactive introduction to fundamental solution concepts in coalitional game theory."
+excerpt: "A group of friends has baked a cake, and now they are looking to share it.
+How should they do that?"
 ---

-{: .excerpt}
-An interactive introduction to fundamental solution concepts in coalitional game theory.

 A group of friends has baked a cake, and now they are looking to share it.
 How should they do that?
 Let's start with a couple of obvious requirements: *feasibility* -- they can't split more than the entire cake; *efficiency* -- if everyone is happy to switch to a different division, and some players would strictly prefer it, they ought to pick that division instead.
 In particular, they ought not to throw any of the cake away.